pa11y/pa11y-dashboard/README.md

 #### Example MongoDB installation for macOS

 On recent versions of macOS (10.13 or later), you can use [Homebrew] to install MongoDB Community Edition.
-More recent versions of MongoDB are untested and unsupported.

 Tap the MongoDB Homebrew Tap: